 After this offering, the holders of approximately 26.6 million shares of our common stock will be entitled to rights with respect to the registration of these shares under the Securities Act.
 In addition, up to 12.0 million shares of our common stock issuable upon the conversion of our 4.0% convertible subordinated notes due May 2006 currently owned by Hellman & Friedman at a conversion price of \$20.00 per share are entitled to certain registration rights.
-If these shares are registered under these laws, they would become freely tradable immediately upon the effectiveness of the registration, except for shares purchased by affiliates.
+If these shares are registered pursuant to these rights, they would become freely tradable immediately upon the effectiveness of the registration of such shares under the Securities Act, except for shares purchased by affiliates.
 For additional information regarding shares of our common stock entitled to registration rights, see "Description of Capital Stock-Registration Rights."